-The outstanding bond with a total notional volume of EUR 500 million matures in 2022.
+Based on the financial position of the Company, the current finance structure and the Company's ability to realize its assets and discharge its liabilities in the normal course of business, the financial statements have been prepared assuming a going concern.
+Bond repayments are not due until June 2022.
 The ultimate shareholder of the Company, Deutsche Post AG, also being the guarantor of the bonds issued by the Company, maintains a solid financial position.
-Cash, cash equivalents, an undrawn syndicated loan facility amounting to EUR 2 billion, undrawn bilateral bank credit lines summing up to EUR 1,9 billion provide sufficient headroom to Deutsche Post AG to fulfil any obligations from the guarantee provided to the bondholders.
+Cash, cash equivalents and an undrawn syndicated loan facility amounting to EUR 2 billion, provide sufficient headroom to Deutsche Post AG to fulfil any obligations from the guarantee provided to the bondholders.